InfoSynth: Information-Guided Benchmark Synthesis for LLMs

 \subsection{Relating Diversity and Topic Coverage}

-For each problem in MBPP Original, MBPP-New, and MBPP-Guided, we prompted GPT-4o-mini \citep{gpt4o-card} to provide up to 3 topic labels describing the problem, similar to the approach used by \citet{promptcot}.
-The list of available topic labels was taken from the Leetcode dataset \citep{leetcode-kl-div}.
-Figure \ref{fig:mbpp_topics} shows the results.
+For each problem in MBPP-Original, MBPP-New, and MBPP-Guided, we prompted GPT-4o-mini \citep{gpt4o-card} to list up to 3 topics describing the problem mimicking \citet{promptcot}.
+The list of allowed topics was taken from the Leetcode dataset \citep{leetcode-kl-div}.
 The prompt is given in Appendix \ref{topic-labeling}.

-Figure \ref{fig:mbpp_topics} shows that InfoSynth increases the number of problems that use each concept for most topics, creating more diverse and widely covering problems.
-We find that for some topics with lesser coverage in the original MBPP dataset, our pipeline produces many more problems covering those topics.
-Evidently, MBPP-Guided has more topic coverage than MBPP-New across most categories, demonstrating the effectiveness of k-farthest-neighbor-filtering in encouraging diversity.
+Figure \ref{fig:mbpp_topics} shows that InfoSynth increases the number of problems that use each concept for most topics, creating more diverse problems.
+We find that for topics with lesser coverage in the original MBPP dataset, our pipeline produces many more problems covering those topics.